 As a result of this evaluation, certain audit engagements are identified as requiring additional oversight procedures during the audit (close monitoring), and some audit relationships are discontinued.
-As with the client and engagement acceptance process, our local or Regional PPD and Assurance leadership are involved in the continuance process and should agree for the continuance to occur.
+As with the client and engagement acceptance process, our Regional PPD and AMP are involved in the continuance process and should agree for the continuance to occur.